whisthq/brave-browser/README.md

 export WHIST_AUTH0_REDIRECT_URL=<AUTH0_REDIRECT_URL>
 ```

+Please refer to the `Chromium Auth` application in the Auth0 dashboard for the client ID and domain URL.
+At the time of writing, the client ID for development is `DIy0YQZrMeMO97Thjr13EpkGCy792XWx`, the domain URL is `fractal-dev.us.auth0.com`, and the redirect URL is `https://fractal-dev.us.auth0.com/callback`.

 Then, run the build script.

+A full build can take many hours.
+We use Engflow to speed up this up.
+To build in the cloud, simply use theappend the following options `--goma_server_host=humite.goma.engflow.com --brave_use_goma` to the above build script.

 ```
-# start the component build compile
+# start the component build compile -- this builds Brave, WhistClient and Whist Extension
 npm run build

+# start the component build compile -- this only builds Brave (useful for subsequent builds)
+npm run build_brave

+# start the Component build compile in the cloud
+npm run build_goma
 ```

-Please refer to the `Chromium Auth` application in the Auth0 dashboard for the client ID and domain URL.
-At the time of writing, the client ID is `DIy0YQZrMeMO97Thjr13EpkGCy792XWx`, the domain URL is `fractal-dev.us.auth0.com`, and the redirect URL is `https://fractal-dev.us.auth0.com/callback`.

-A full build can take many hours.
-We use Engflow to speed up this up.
-To build in the cloud, append the following options `--goma_server_host=humite.goma.engflow.com --brave_use_goma` to the above build script.

-The `build` builds not only `brave-core` but also Whist components like the protocol and extension.
-On subsequent builds where only `brave-core` is being modified, you can save some time by running `build_brave` instead of `build`.

 To do a release build: